Translation of Anthologia Latina 749–751 by Ɔ. Martiana.

 You renew the solstice with the sistrum, you shake the cymbal plates,

-Isis, Moon, Ceres, Caelestis, Juno, Cybebe!
+Isis, Moon, †choris†, Caelestis, Juno, Cybele!

-Now you are smaller, after you become full, now you return in full,
+Now you are smaller after you become full, now you return in full

 After you are smaller; you always grow after your disk wanes.